Last updated: December 7, 2021

 How to Get There

 You can start this walk either in Rushcutters Bay or in Rose Bay.
-If you’re driving in by car, Rose Bay will definitely have the best options for parking.
+If you’re driving in by car, Rose Bay has the best options for parking.
 We do, however, recommend to start in Rushcutters Bay and to use public transport to get there.

 Train is a good option, with Kings Cross train station only a short stroll away from Rushcutters Bay Park.
 The bus is also a great option, with various bus stops in Rushcutters Bay and Darling Point.
 Use the Trip Planner website to map out your best itinerary.

-Once you’ve completed the walk in Rose Bay, simply catch a ferry back to Circular Quay, and make your way back home from there.
+Once you’ve completed the walk at the Rose Bay end, simply catch a ferry back to Circular Quay, and make your way back home from there.

 Below is a handy map of the walk with highlights.
 You can grab a copy of that map by downloading the brochure from the Woollahra municipal council website.